In Deutsch

 Description

 The cave is closed by an iron gate.
 In winter visits are not possible because of hibernating bats.
-In summer the cave may be visited, the key is available from the mayor of Hilgershausen.
+During summer the door of the cave is open.
 The visit is easy, but a good electric torch and good shoes are advisable.